marklanglo/My-Portfolio/index.md

 <img src="./screenshots/catmouse.gif" alt="Cat and Mouse" width="625">

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is a java graphical program that has two dots moving across the screen, the brownish dot is Jerry(Mouse) and the Greyish dot is Tom(Cat).
 The user inputs the speed that both will move at, and then they enter the angle at which Jerry will bounce off the walls.
 The program is essentially one dot that bounces off of the walls and the other pathfinds to the ball that is bouncing around until it catches it.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For coding style, this program demostrates how extensive I can be when it comes to commenting.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For coding style, this program demostrates how extensive I can be when it comes to commenting.
 Each process is detailed to the extent needed to understand the project for anyone with a basic programming background.

 **Check out this project here:** [Tom and Jerry by: Mark Wiedeman](https://github.com/marklanglo/Tom-and-Jerry)